-- Unreliable signals may be received outside these areas.
-ATC may clear aircraft on procedures beyond the service volume when the controller initiates the action or upon pilot request when radar monitoring is provided.
-Pilots should use caution when accepting a clearance to join the final approach extended centerline beyond the service volume limits.
+- Unreliable signals may be received outside of these areas.
+ATC may clear aircraft on procedures beyond the service volume when the controller initiates the action or when the pilot requests, and radar monitoring is provided.

 - The areas described in paragraph 1-1-9 b5 and depicted in FIG 1-1-6 represent a Standard Service Volume (SSV) localizer.
 All charted procedures with localizer coverage beyond the 18 NM SSV have been through the approval process for Expanded Service Volume (ESV), and have been validated by flight inspection.
 (See FIG 1-1-7.)

 - The is of comparable use and accuracy to a localizer but is not part of a complete .
 The course usually provides a more precise approach course than the similar Simplified Directional Facility () installation, which may have a course width of 6 or 12 degrees.

 - The is not aligned with the runway.
 Straight-in minimums may be published where alignment does not exceed 30 degrees between the course and runway.
 Circling minimums only are published where this alignment exceeds 30 degrees.